XBRL Taxonomy Manager

 •Download newer versions of XBRL taxonomies independently of the Altova product release cycle.
 All taxonomies are maintained by Altova on an online-based storage accessible to XBRL Taxonomy Manager, and you can download them as soon as they become available.

 •Install or uninstall any of the multiple versions of a given taxonomy (or all versions if necessary).

 •A single XBRL taxonomy represents a "package" but it may have dependencies on other taxonomies.
 Whenever you choose to install or uninstall a particular taxonomy, any dependent taxonomies are detected and also installed or removed automatically.
 The graphical user interface (or the command line if applicable) informs you when dependencies are being added or removed.

 •XBRL taxonomies maintained through XBRL Taxonomy Manager benefit from the XML catalog mechanism that enables URI references in instance or schema documents to be resolved from local files, as opposed to being retrieved from the Internet.
 This is extremely important in the case of big XBRL taxonomies where schema resolution from remote URIs is not practical or even recommended, mainly for performance reasons.

-XBRL Taxonomy Manager provides a way to administer any of the XBRL taxonomies required for use in any one of the Altova XBRL-enabled applications.
+XBRL Taxonomy Manager provides a way to administer any of the XBRL taxonomies required for use in any one of the Altova XBRL-enabled applications (see list below).
 These include the European Banking Authority Reporting Framework taxonomies, US-GAAP Financial Reporting taxonomies, and various other country- or domain- specific XBRL taxonomies.
 To view the full list, either run XBRL Taxonomy Manager or run the list command at the command line.